kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/Installation/AutomatedInstallation(recommend)/Index.rst

 To integrate piwikintegration into your TYPO3 installation follow these steps:

 #.
-Install the extension via TER, piwik is not included!
+Install the extension via TER, Matomo is not included!

 #.
 Also install and enable the EXT:piwik which is suggested, to get the
    trackingcode automatically.You do  **not** need to configure EXT:piwik